wonjong2/Wonjong_Portfolio/README.md

 - Applied @Media Query for Responsive Web Design
 - Applied Flexbox to organize this web page
-- Used Pseudo class to check 'hover' state and change style properly
+- Applied Pseudo class to check 'hover' state and change style properly
-- Used CSS variables to handle border/background color efficiently
+- Applied CSS variables to handle border/background color efficiently
+- Applied 'transition' property to make the effect when the user's mouse moves over the links.

 ## Web Site's URL